All Episodes

 It doesn't really matter what's in it, folks.

-They just are hellbent on getting it getting it passed so they can send it up to Obama for his signature just to give Obama a monument and something to talk about in his State of the Union speech in January.
+They just are hell-bent on getting it passed so they can send it up to Obama for his signature just to give Obama a monument and something to talk about in his State of the Union speech in January.

 They would destroy the essence of what has made the United States the United States of America.

-And I believe that's the intention, as I've expressed and explained uh countless times before.
+And I believe that's the intention, as I've expressed and explained countless times before.

-If you listen to Obama talk with real anger in his voice about fat cat bankers and so forth, and then you go back and read Dreams of My Father, where he rips into fat cat bankers and so forth, you readily understand what Obama was taught, the way he was raised, and what he believes now.
+And if you listen to Obama talk with real anger in his voice about fat cat bankers and so forth, and then you go back and read Dreams of My Father, where he rips into fat cat bankers and so forth, you'll readily understand what Obama was taught, the way he was raised, and what he believes now.

 And I'll summarize it for you yet again.

-He looks at the United States of America much as one of our enemy enemies would look at it.
+He looks at the United States of America much as one of our enemies would look at it, Western European socialist or worse, unjust, unfair, immoral.

-Unjust, unfair, immoral, no equality of outcomes, too great a disparity between achievers and underachievers, although he looks at that as the gap between the rich and the poor, and he's hellbent on taking away as much as he can from the achievers and redistributing it in order to make this country more fair and to get even with it for all of its evil deeds in its history.
+And he's hell-bent on taking away as much as he can from the achievers and redistributing it in order to make this country more fair and to get even with it for all of its evil deeds in its history.

-Merry Christmas to everybody in the audience here, the uh EIB Limbaugh Institute.
+Merry Christmas to everybody in the audience here, the EIB Limbaugh Institute.

 Great to have you with us.